-Given the negative outcomes associated with parental death, it is imperative that the society helps children grieve in a healthy way.
+Given the negative long-term effects associated with parental death, it is imperative that the society helps children grieve in a healthy way.
 However, cultural beliefs and persistent misunderstandings are often standing in the way of appropriate support for children and doing them a disservice.

 Children look towards their parents to love them unconditionally while protecting them from the uncomfortable realities of life.
 When a parent dies, life for the child often becomes infinitely scarier and uncertain, leaving the child to wonder what’s next.

 This understandably places a large burden on the remaining parent, and other family members who want to help the child grieve, while they are also managing their own pain following the death of a loved one.

 While some cultures approach bereavement in a positive way, others encourage the adults around grieving children to place their emotions on hold.
 These cultures often rationalize the practice by citing that children look towards their grownups to remain strong in times of uncertainty.

 Suppressing emotions is making a conscious and deliberate attempt to hide emotions from others7.
 A parent or guardian may feel sadness, but instead of expressing it, they decide to hide it while in the presence of their child.

 When the surviving parents believe children are not capable of understanding death or successfully dealing with the emotions and fears it brings, they tend to avoid the topic at home and act “normal” around the child.

 But the truth is, children’s ability to positively cope with death can be increased by the actions taken by influential adults in the days, weeks, and months following the loss.

 Rather than sweeping the issue under the rug and pretending everything is fine, caretakers of the grieving children can use the following strategies to help them cope successfully10.